srobo/volunteer-emails/SR2022/2021-09-22-start-of-comp-cycle.md

 ---
 to: All Volunteers
-subject: Student Robotics 2022 Coming Soon
+subject: We need your help for Student Robotics 2022
 ---

 Hi All,

 We're starting the SR2022 competition cycle and we need your help!

-In this email:
-* Refreshed volunteer team structure
-* The shape of SR2022
-* Website overhaul

 ## Refreshed team structure